DraTeots/graf-gluon/README.md

 Script does:

-1. Installs miniconda
-2. Creates environment 'graf'
+1. Creates environment 'graf'
+2. Installs:
+   - CUDA and cuDNN
-3. Installs pytorch with CUDA and GPU support
+   - pytorch with CUDA and GPU support
-4. Installs other needed python libraries
+   - tensorflow with GPU support
+   - hls4ml
+3. Adds correct environment files to run it

 In the end of install you have to scripts to set up the environment for bash and (t)csh: